Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A Russia Visa for U.S. Citizens

-The Russian Embassy in the U.S. recommends applying for a three-year multi-entry visa no matter how long you are going to stay.
+I don’t know why anyone still wants to visit the great invader, but if you do, the Russian Embassy in the U.S. recommends applying for a three-year multi-entry visa no matter how long you are going to stay.
 For that you need a valid U.S. passport, passport photo, money order, confirmation of the hotel reservation, and register number from the Uniform Federal Register of the Tour Operators of the Federal Tourism Agency.
 You might be called into an interview by the embassy to review your current economic or medical situation so be prepared.

 Traveling to Russia as a U.S. citizen can be complicated by the fact that Russia doesn’t recognize the standing of the U.S. diplomatic mission to intervene in visa matters.
 If you have an issue while you are there you can’t expect much help from the U.S. government.
 In order to go to Russia, you need a sponsor, which can be a hotel or travel agency, but someone who is the legal entity that is supposed to be hosting you.
 They are the ones that have to deal with the Russian government in your name if anything goes wrong.